 - Day 5: How to become a Java Developer (Input your online course here).

 - Day 6: Begin your journey as a highly paid Java developer (Sell your online course).

-You can also repurpose your blog content and integrate it with your email course.
+You can also repurpose and integrate your blog content with your email course.
 The goal is to nurture leads and buy them after the sales cycle.
 However, none of this is possible without an email list.
 You can build an email list by offering lead magnets, list buying, social media like LinkedIn, and webinars.

 Organize Live Webinars And Leverage Podcasts

 The podcast industry is booming.
 This attention economy is all about being where your audience is.
-People are multitasking and love to listen to podcasts while doing other things like commute, working out, and even taking care of their babies.
-In order to ease out creating content for your podcast, you can use leverage by interviewing other guests in your field.
+People multitask and love to listen to podcasts while doing other things like commuting, working out, and even caring for their babies.
+To ease out creating content for your podcast, you can use leverage by interviewing other guests in your field.
 Here’s a good guide by Riverside.fm to get you started.